clovellbsc/CV/README.md

 _Police Constable_

 - Any experience, including roles and responsibilities and results achived in bullet point format.
+- Worked as a Police Constable in the largest Police Service in the UK.
+I was based on the Emergency Response Policing Team in the London Borough of Islington, where I worked within a core team of approximately 30 officers.
+During this time I was put into high pressured situations and had to adapt to them quickly, accurately and as part of a team.
+I had to work in an agile and dynamic way due to unknown variables that I had to deal with, from suspects, to victims, to on-lookers.
+Any situation could change in the blink of an eye and I would have to assess the full scope of the issue and adapt to the small changes in a way that still successfully managed to fulfil the appropriate outcome.

 **Company Name** (July 2017 to August 2019)
 _Assistant Ecologist_